GaragePolitburo/FormSI060719/README.md

 Returns text of one of the 13 form questions, identified by `questionId`, which varies between 0 and 12.
 For example, going to https://etherscan.io/address/0x6b9d46a223ffa343f8b14d855a8314b0eff7fcb7#readContract, and calling `getFormQuestion(0)` returns

 > `FormSI060719 :: freeAssociationAndResponse :: Section 0-2b :: When we ask ourselves "How are we?
-" :: we really want to know ::`.
+" :: we really want to know ::`

 Calling `getFormQuestion(1)` returns

-> `FormSI060719 :: freeAssociationAndResponse :: Section 0-2b :: How are we to ensure equitable merit-based access? :: Tried to cut down :: used more than intended :: `,
+> `FormSI060719 :: freeAssociationAndResponse :: Section 0-2b :: How are we to ensure equitable merit-based access? :: Tried to cut down :: used more than intended :: `

+Calling `getFormQuestions(7)` returns

+> `FormSI060719 :: freeAssociationAndResponse :: Section2-TINA :: The Secret Joys of Bureaucracy :: Ministry of Splendid Suns :: Ministry of Plenty :: Crime Bureau :: Aerial Board of Control :: Office of Tabletop Assumption :: Central Committee :: Division of Complicity :: Ministry of Information :: `

 and so on....